-- Amendments to IFRS 3 Business Combinations, IAS 16 Property, Plant and Equipment and IAS 37 Provisions, Contingent Liabilities and Contingent Assets effective for annual periods beginning on or after January 1st 2022. - IFRS 17 Insurance Contracts issued on May 18th 2017 and effective for annual periods beginning on or after January 1st 2023.
+- Amendments to IFRS 10 and IAS 28: Sale or Contribution of Assets between an Investor and its Associate or Joint Venture.
+The accounting approach depends on whether the non-monetary assets sold or contributed to an associate or joint venture constitute a business.
+Full gain or loss is recognised by the investor if the non-monetary assets constitute a business.
+If the assets do not meet the definition of a business, the investor recognises a partial gain or loss, excluding the part corresponding to other investors' interests.
+The effective date of the amended regulations has not been set by the International Accounting Standards Board. - IFRS 17 Insurance Contracts issued on May 18th 2017 and effective for annual periods beginning on or after January 1st 2023.
 The main objective of IFRS 17 is to ensure transparency and comparability of the insurers' financial statements.
 To this end, an entity will disclose quantitative and qualitative information to enable users of its financial statements to assess the impact of insurance contracts on the entity's financial position, financial performance and cash flows.
 IFRS 17 introduces a number of significant amendments to the existing IFRS 4 requirements. - Amendments to IFRS 17 Insurance Contracts The Board introduced transitional regulations for comparative information for entities that adopt IFRS 17 and IFRS 9 at the same time to address possible accounting mismatches resulting from differences between those standards.
 The amendment is effective for annual periods beginning on or after January 1st 2023; - Amendments to IFRS 4 Insurance Contracts extension of the exemption from IFRS 9 until 2023; - Amendments to IAS 1: Classification of Liabilities as Current or Non-current issued on January 23rd 2020 and effective for annual periods beginning on or after January 1st 2023.
 The amendments to IAS 1 affect the requirements for presentation of liabilities in the financial statements.
-The classification of financial liabilities as non-current liabilities will depend on the existence of rights to defer settlement of the liability by at least twelve months and on the satisfaction of conditions for the deferment at the end of the reporting period; - Amendments to IAS 8 Accounting Policies, Changes in Accounting Estimates and Errors Definition of Accounting Estimates.
+The classification of financial liabilities as non-current liabilities will depend on the existence of rights to defer settlement of the liability by at least 12 months and on the satisfaction of conditions for the deferment at the end of the reporting period; - Amendments to IAS 8 Accounting Policies, Changes in Accounting Estimates and Errors Definition of Accounting Estimates.
 The amendments clarify the definition of accounting estimates, i.e.: monetary amounts in financial statements that are subject to measurement uncertainty.
 The amendments are effective for annual periods beginning on or after January 1st 2023; - Amendments to IAS 1 Presentation of Financial Statements and the IASB Practice Statement on Disclosure of Accounting Policies require entities to disclose their material accounting policy information.
-They are effective for annual periods beginning on or after January 1st 2023; - Amendments to IFRS 16 Leases in 2020, the Board published practical expedients for lessees provided with rent concessions due to the COVID-19 pandemic.
-One of the conditions was that the reduction in lease payments should affect only payments originally due on or before June 30th 2021.
-The amendment extended the period until June 2022.
-The amendment is effective for annual periods beginning on April 1st 2021 (with early adoption permitted for financial statements not authorised for issue until March 31st 2021): - Amendments to IAS 12 Income Taxes Deferred Tax related to Assets and Liabilities arising from a Single Transaction, effective for annual periods beginning on or after January 1st 2023.
+They are effective for annual periods beginning on or after January 1st 2023; - Amendments to IAS 12 Income Taxes Deferred Tax related to Assets and Liabilities arising from a Single Transaction, effective for annual periods beginning on or after January 1st 2023. - Amendments to IFRS 16 Leases Lease Liability in a Sale and Leaseback effective for annual periods beginning on or after January 1st 2024; - Amendments to IAS 1 Presentation of Financial Statements Classification of Liabilities as Current or Non-Current - effective for annual periods beginning on or after January 1st 2024.

-The Group will apply the amended standards as of January 1st 2022, unless a different effective date is provided.
+The Group will apply the amended standards as of January 1st 2023, unless a different effective date is provided.
 Upon initial application, the amended standards will have no material effect on the Group's consolidated financial statements.